 Running Back (3)– LeSean McCoy, Jonathan Williams, Jordan Johnson

-I went the sentimental route with this projection, keeping UB grad Jordan Johnson as the third running back on the depth chart behind LeSean McCoy and a guy who could blossom into a formitable number two back, Jonathan Williams.
+I went the sentimental route with this projection, keeping UB grad Jordan Johnson as the third running back on the depth chart behind LeSean McCoy and a guy who could blossom into a formidable number two back, Jonathan Williams.
 Johnson’s Buffalo background would be the feel good story of roster cuts and if he can have an impressive camp, maybe it happens.
-For what it’s worth though Cedric O’Neal and Joe Banyard took the majority of reps ahead of Johnson at minicamp and Banyward was particularly active catching passes out of the backfield.
+For what it’s worth though Cedric O’Neal and Joe Banyard took the majority of reps ahead of Johnson at minicamp and Banyard was particularly active catching passes out of the backfield.

 Cut: Cedric O’Neal, Joe Banyard